s-glass/reading-notes/102/class3notes.md

     - staged: flagged a file's changed version to be committed in the next snapshot.

 ### History of Git ###
  Git comes from the open source software project Linux kernel.
 Linus Torvalds began creating Git after Linux kernel developers stopped using a DVCS called BitKeeper in 2005.
-The goal was to achieve non-linear development via multiple branches, that could support large projects, had strong anti-corruption mechanisms, and simmple design.
+The goal was to achieve non-linear development via multiple branches, that could support large projects, had strong anti-corruption mechanisms, and simple design.

 ### Getting Started ###